QubitPi/hashistack/docs/docs/intro.md

 ##### Step 2 - Load Certificate into HashiCorp Context through [GitHub Action][What is GitHub Action]

-Right before the [HashiCorp AWS][HashiCorp AWS] step, we will put the following "Load SSL Certificates" step:
+Right before the HashiCorp AWS step, we will put the following "Load SSL Certificates" step:

 ```yaml
   ...